Johnny Chiang: Early life and education

 Chiang was born in Fengyuan, Taichung, on March 2, 1972.
+His father, Chiang Hai-chuan, was a farmer.
+He was raised by his grandparents in a mountainous area in rural Fengyuan; his grandfather was a village chief.
+Because he and his grandparents were speakers of Japanese, Chiang did not learn Taiwanese Mandarin until primary school.
+He is of Hakka Teochew descent.

-He attended elementary and junior high school in his hometown of Taichung.
-After graduating from Taichung Municipal Taichung First Senior High School, he studied diplomacy at National Chengchi University and graduated with a Bachelor of Arts (B.A.) in 1994.
-He then served in the 101st Amphibious Reconnaissance Battalion during his compulsory military service.
-He was honorably discharged from the Army's special force with the rank of corporal.
+After graduating first in his class from Taichung Municipal First Senior High School, where he was a track and field athlete, Chiang studied diplomacy at National Chengchi University and graduated with a Bachelor of Arts (B.A.) in 1994.
+He then was selected for the Republic of China Army and served in the 101st Amphibious Reconnaissance Battalion during his compulsory military service.
+He was honorably discharged from the Army's special force with the rank of sergeant.

-After completing his military service, Chiang pursued graduate studies in the United States, where he earned a master's degree in international relations and political science from the University of Pittsburgh in 1998, then earned his Ph.D. in international relations from the University of South Carolina in 2002.
+Chiang completed his graduate studies in the United States.
+He earned a master's degree in international relations and political science from the University of Pittsburgh in 1998, then earned his Ph.D. in international relations from the University of South Carolina in 2002.
 His doctoral dissertation, completed under political science professor Donald J. Puchala, was titled, "Globalization and The Role of the State in Contemporary Political Economy: Taiwan and India in the 1980s and 1990s".

 Academic career

-Chiang taught at the Department of Political Science of Soochow University as a full-time associate professor, and worked in multiple positions at the Taiwan Institute of Economic Research.
+After receiving his doctorate, Chiang was a lecturer at the University of South Carolina from January 2002 to May 2002.
+He then returned to Taiwan and became an associate researcher at the Taiwan Institute of Economic Research and an assistant professor at Taipei University of Marine Technology from 2002 to 2003.
+From February 2003 to June 2003, he was a professor of diplomacy at National Chengchi University before joining the faculty of Soochow University in July 2003 as an assistant professor of political science.
+He was promoted to an associate professor there in February 2007.